Article

 • 28% Workers Use AI: 28% of all US workers now use generative AI at work (St. Louis Fed 2025).

-• 2x Revenue Growth: Firms with formal AI strategies see 2x more AI-driven revenue growth (McKinsey 2025).
+• 2x More Likely Revenue Growth: Firms with formal AI strategies are 2 times more likely to see revenue growth (Thomson Reuters Future of Professionals 2025).

 ESG Reporting & Compliance